adobe/reactor-extension-splunk-edge/README.md

-# Splunk Connector extension for Adobe Experience Platform Event Forwarding
+# Splunk extension for Adobe Experience Platform Event Forwarding

 Adobe Experience Platform event forwarding extension that forwards data to Splunk by using the HTTP Event Collector API.